Golang Shiny Explained: From Zero to GUI Hero

 2. Handling User Inputs (Mouse, Keyboard)

-In this example, the program waits for user inputs.
-When the space key is pressed, a message is printed to the console, and a similar action happens when the left mouse button is clicked.
+Here is an example where a program waits for user inputs.
+When space key is pressed, it prints out a message on the console and another action happens when left mouse button is clicked.

 package main